adammurdoch/java-peg-tools/README.md

 - Thread-safe parsers can be constructed once and used by multiple threads concurrently.
 - Good quality error messages.

+#### Expressions

+Terminals:

+- `chars(String)` matches the given string.
+- `singleChar(ch)` matches the given character.
+- `letter(h)` matches a single letter character.
+- `anything()` matches a single character.

+Non-terminals:

+- `sequence(expressions)` matches the given expressions in order.
+- `oneOf(expressions)` matches any one of the given expressions.
+Matches the expressions in order, stopping at the first match.
+- `optional(expression)` matches zero or one occurrences of the given expression.
+- `zeroOrMore(expression)` matches zero or more occurrences of the given expression.
+Matching is greedy.
+- `oneOrMore(expression)` matches one or more occurrences of the given expression.
+Matching is greedy.

+Look ahead:

+- `not(expression)` matches anything that does not match the given expression, but does not consume any input

+Other:

+- `reference()` creates an expression that is a placeholder for some other expression.
+Can be used to create recursive expressions.
+- `backReference()` creates an expression that matches the text matched by another expression.
+Can be used to create contextual grammars.

 ### Missing features

 - Construct a parse tree